Home

 Display Technology · ~12 min read

-(OLED) displays build images from millions of tiny light-emitting elements.
-Unlike liquid-crystal stacks
+Organic Light-Emitting Diode (OLED) displays build images from millions of tiny light-emitting elements.

-that modulate a shared backlight, OLED sub-pixels can switch off individually.
-That fundamental difference
+Unlike liquid-crystal stacks that modulate a shared backlight, OLED sub-pixels can switch off individually.

 WOLED and the White Subpixel